NemoursResearch/N3C/docs/data-access/step4.md

 * Project Rationale
   - The project rationale is used by the Data Access Committee, (DAC) to assess the level of data/data tier being requested (Limited Data Set (LDS), De-Identified (DeID), or Synthetic.
-User should describe the minimum necessary level of data needed to conduct research
+You should describe the minimum necessary level of data needed to conduct research.

 | Access Level | Level 1 - Synthetic                                             | Level 2 - Deidentified Data | Level 2b - Deidentified Data               | Level 3 - LDS |
 |:-------------|:--------------------------------------------------------------------|:-------------------------------------------------------------------------------------------|:------------------------------------------------------|:-----------------------------------------------------------------------|